 Bridgewater State University (“BSU” or the “University”) recognizes the need for providing exceptions in its housing, meal plan and parking procedures for students who qualify for an exception based upon a diagnosed medical/psychological need.
 BSU reserves the right to amend this procedure at any time as circumstances require.

 The university makes every effort to reasonably meet the on-campus housing needs of students with documented medical/psychological concerns.
 The exception of a single room (due to the limited amount on campus) is utilized only when no other reasonable accommodation can be granted.
 The residential housing that is offered is not an environment free of distractions, and exceptions cannot be granted for learning or attentional disabilities alone.
+Requests for Emotional Support Animals (ESA), adaptive equipment and devices for residential settings, should be made directly with Student Accessibility Services.

 Meal Plan Exceptions:

 Commuter and resident students with a documented medical need may obtain special permission to park in West Campus, Harrington and Moakley lots during class hours.
-Resident students with granted exceptions, will need to park in resident lots for overnight parking.
+Resident students with granted exceptions will need to park in resident lots for overnight parking.
 State issued handicap parking placards are required to park in handicap parking spaces.

-Housing, Meal and Parking Exception Preferred Deadlines:
+Housing, Meal Plan and Parking Exception Preferred Deadlines:

 Please note: If the student is on the waiting list for on-campus housing, the student cannot receive an exception until receiving an offer from the Office of Residence Life and Housing.